How to Get Out of The Pre-Launch “Trough of Sorrow”

 2. Remember the humanity

-Sarah Jones, Introverted Alpha, founder of dating coaching company for introverted men.
+Sarah Jones, Introverted Alpha, founder of a dating coaching company for introverted men.

 Most recent news: Just crossed $500K lifetime revenue.